Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Discussion

 The post-challenge evaluation on the alternative, \ac{PHH3}-assisted ground truth yielded overall lower recall values for all approaches.
 We attribute this to the inclusion of multiple \acp{MF} having inconclusive morphological features in the \ac{HE} image, which could be identified with higher confidence in the \ac{IHC} due to immunopositivity against \ac{PHH3}-antibodies.
 Equivocal or inconclusive morphologies include the \ac{MF} being out of focus due to the factual three-dimensionality of the sample as well as general difficulty in clearly differentiating some \ac{MF} morphologies (particularly prometaphase \ac{MF}) from imposters.
 In the \ac{PHH3} stain, however, these structures are clearly distinguishable due to immunoreactivity, which provides an unaltered high contrast, contributing to the overall higher number of \acp{MF}.
 Similar to the expert annotators of the \ac{HE}-approach, algorithms were trained (based on the ground truth used) to exclude these morphologically inconclusive structures, which explains the lower recall values of all approaches.
-The good agreement of the challenge ground truth (three-expert consensus) compared to the alternative and \ac{IHC}-assisted ground truth highlights the benefits of multiple blinded expert ensembles for \ac{HE}-based \ac{MF} annotations.
-The in-depth evaluation of mitotic figures that were only identifiable using the \ac{IHC} stain as secondary source of information (Table \ref{tab:phh3_breakdown}), however, also reveals the limitations of purely \ac{HE}-based ground truth definitions, as occurring borderline morphological patterns were found to represent the majority of \ac{IHC}-positive \acp{MF} that were not found in the expert consensus of the \ac{HE} stain.
+The good agreement of the challenge ground truth (three-expert { majority vote}) compared to the alternative and \ac{IHC}-assisted ground truth highlights the benefits of multiple blinded expert ensembles for \ac{HE}-based \ac{MF} annotations.
+The in-depth evaluation of mitotic figures that were only identifiable using the \ac{IHC} stain as secondary source of information (Table~\ref{tab:phh3_breakdown}), however, also reveals the limitations of purely \ac{HE}-based ground truth definitions, as occurring borderline morphological patterns were found to represent the majority of \ac{IHC}-positive \acp{MF} that were not found in the annotations { based solely on the \ac{HE} stain}. { Nonetheless, it is worth pointing out that the \ac{PHH3}-assisted ground truth should not be simply perceived as an improved version of the \ac{HE}-based ground truth on \ac{HE}-stained images, even if it is a more accurate description of the biological truth.
+The majority of cells that were additionally attributed to be \acp{MF} after consulting the \ac{PHH3} stain were not sufficiently discriminable using the \ac{HE} stain alone since the necessary information was likely just not contained in the images.
+Training on such annotations could hence exhibit a higher degree of label noise (if only the information available from the \ac{HE} image is considered as input to the network).